fish-shell/fish-shell/sphinx_doc_src/index.rst

 `Universal variables <#variables-universal>`_ are stored in the file ``.config/fish/fishd.MACHINE_ID``, where MACHINE_ID is typically your MAC address.
 Do not edit this file directly, as your edits may be overwritten.
 Edit them through fish scripts or by using fish interactively instead.

-Do not append to universal variables in <a href="index.html#initialization">config.fish</a>, because these variables will then get longer with each new shell instance.
+Do not append to universal variables in `config.fish <#initialization>`_, because these variables will then get longer with each new shell instance.
 Instead, simply set them once at the command line.

 .. _variables-functions: